tsgates/arch-wiki-markdown/wiki/Locale.md

     # locale-gen

-To display the locales now currently in use, use:
+To display the locales currently in use, use:

     $ locale

-Tip: Though it's most likely that just one language is used use on your computer, it can be helpful or even necessary to enable other locales as well.
-If you're running a multi-user system with users that do not speak en_US, their individual locale should at least be supported by your system.
+Tip: Though it's most likely that just one language is used on your computer, it can be helpful or even necessary to enable other locales as well.
+If you're running a multi-user system with users that do not speak English, their individual locale should at least be supported by your system.

 > US English example

 First uncomment the following locales in /etc/locale.gen:

+    /etc/locale.gen

     en_US.UTF-8 UTF-8